-- 1-5 a This policy plays a part in "conserving the character of the village as an attractive, safe community" by providing guiding principles to apply to new build developments of any scale or style. - 1-5b The fen-edge landscape is flat and appears featureless as its ditches, hedges and rivers and even distant villages blend into the landscape allowing the "big sky" to dominate. - 1-5c Cottenham, although no longer dependent on agriculture, remains a working village with many High Street properties retaining side access to a deep plot and views to the open countryside.
+- 1-5a This policy plays a part in "conserving the character of the village as an attractive, safe community" by providing guiding principles to apply to new build developments of any scale or style.
+The policy has been designed to be complementary to Policy HQ/1 of the Local Plan. - 1-5b The fen-edge landscape is flat and appears featureless as its ditches, hedges and rivers and even distant villages blend into the landscape allowing the "big sky" to dominate. - 1-5c Cottenham, although no longer dependent on agriculture, remains a working village with many High Street properties retaining side access to a deep plot and views to the open countryside.
 Loss of any remaining views through to the open countryside from within the Conservation Area should be resisted and creation of new vistas encouraged.
+The Village

-Village Design Statement^{B18} advised "infill developments or lateral extensions to existing buildings should maintain gaps where these provide views out of the village to countryside" - 1-5 d Locating technically well-equipped new builds close to the village centre encourages economic and social development while minimising environmental impacts.
+Design Statement^{B18} advised "infill developments or lateral extensions to existing buildings should maintain gaps where these provide views out of the village to countryside".
+Criterion f) of the policy requires designs to address a sensitive relationship between new buildings and their associated car parking areas.
+The provision of car parking spaces to the sides of new buildings will accord with the Village Design Statement and avoid the cluttering of property frontages with parked cars.

+1-5d Locating technically well-equipped new builds close to the village centre encourages economic and social development while minimising environmental impacts.